chepyle/conv_qsar_fast/README.md

 python conv_qsar_fast/main/main_cv.py conv_qsar_fast/inputs/<input_file>.cfg
 ```

-Numerous example input files, corresponding the models described in __placeholder__ are included in `inputs`.
+Numerous example input files, corresponding the models described in [Coley 2017][1] are included in `inputs`.
 These include models to be trained on full datasets, 5-fold CVs with internal validation and early stopping, 5-fold CVs without internal validation, models initialized with weights from other trained models, and multi-task models predicting on multiple data sets.
 Note that when using multi-task models, the `output_size` must be increased and the `loss` function must be `custom` to ensure `NaN` values are filtered out if not all inputs x have the full set of outputs y.

 ## Data sets
 There are four available data sets in this version of the code contained in `data`: